bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 ![startup screen](https://i.imgur.com/aeONALb.jpg)

 + Running screen
-    + Wait until 5 connections to establish a distribute network
+    + Wait for 5 connections to establish a distribute network
-    + "Current Block" shows progress of receiving blocks
+    + The "Current Block" shows the progress of blocks synchronization of the node
     + "Your Blocks" shows the blocks that this account has won

 ![running screen](https://i.imgur.com/g9baqm8.jpg)